PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-YTMND (abbreviation for “You’re the man now, dog!”) is a popular hubsite that hosts a wide variety of user-generated webpages, typically juxtaposing a still image or an animated slideshow with a looping audio file for comedic effects.
-YTMNDs can be seen as an early example of single-serving sites.
+YTMND (an abbreviation of “You’re the man now, dog!”) is a hubsite hosting a variety of user-generated webpages which typically juxtapose a still image or animated GIF with a looping audio track.

-The line “you’re the man now, dog!” was originally quoted by the Academy Award winning actor Sean Connery in the 2000 drama film Finding Forrester.
-The phrase can be heard in the movie’s trailer at 1:26 into the video.
-This is where the founder of YTMND, Max Goldberg, states he first heard the iconic phrase.
+The line “you’re the man now, dog!” was quoted by the Academy Award winning actor Sean Connery in the 2000 drama film Finding Forrester (shown below), which is cited by YTMND founder Max Goldberg as the origin of the site’s name.

-A year after seeing the trailer for Finding Forrester, Max Goldberg created a site called Yourethemannowdog.com on July 6, 2001.
-The original version was composed of white, 3-dimensional ASCII text on a black background reading “YOURE THE MAN NOW DOG DOT COM” (pictured below).
-Over time, come winter of the same year, it was changed completely into the version you see today.
+A year after seeing the trailer for Finding Forrester on July 6th, 2001, Goldberg created the site Yourethemannowdog.com, which was originally composed of white, 3-dimensional ASCII text on a black background reading “YOURE THE MAN NOW DOG DOT COM” (pictured below).

 Excerpt from the YTMND Wikipedia article: